IanusInferus/niveum/trunk/Yuki/Examples/Communication/CSharpBrowser/Tool/Bridge/README.txt

-﻿Project          : Bridge
+Project          : Bridge
-Release Date     : 2015-09-21
+Release Date     : 2015-11-23
-Current Version  : 1.9
+Current Version  : 1.10
-Previous Version : 1.8
+Previous Version : 1.9

 Use Bridge.NET to build platform independent applications for mobile, web and desktop.
 Run on iOS, Windows, Mac, Linux and billions of other devices with JavaScript support.

-The foundation of Bridge.NET is a C# to JavaScript source-to-source compiler, also known as a Cross Compiler or Transpiler.
-Using Bridge.NET you write your code in C# and Bridge.NET will magically transform into JavaScript.
+The foundation of Bridge.NET is a C#-to-JavaScript source-to-source compiler, also known as a Cross Compiler or Transpiler.
+Using Bridge.NET, you write your code in C# and Bridge.NET will magically transform into JavaScript.